Shivakumara Swamiji laid to rest with full state honours

 The mutt premises had been turned into a fortress due to presence of ministers and VIPs.
 Only seers and VIPs are allowed near the samadhi.

 The resting place of the Swamiji has been decorated with flowers.
+Last rites rituals were held as per Veerashaiva/Lingayat tradition.

-Swamiji's mortal remains were draped in tri- colour asark of state honour.
+Swamiji's mortal remains were draped in tri-colour asark of state honour.

 Defence Minister Nirmala Sitharaman attended the funeral of the head pontiff of Siddaganga mutt and lay wreath on behalf of the prime minister.